01. reconnecting

 The deep impact that casting their vulvas had on women crystallized the drive behind All of Valérie's V's

-Ideally, what you make of this will derive form what you see, read and hear coming from Valérie and the women that kindly opened up to share their thoughts, emotions, experiences and relationship to their bodies.
+Ideally, what you make of this documentary will derive form what you see, read and hear coming from Valérie and the women that kindly opened up to share their thoughts, emotions, experiences and relationship to their bodies.